 Expenditure on sanitary ware, fitted kitchens and certain other fixtures in a building may qualify for plant and machinery allowances.
 Expenditure on certain integral features of a building, for example, electrical wiring, cold water systems, heating and air conditioning systems and lifts might also qualify.
 However, in most cases, you cannot claim capital allowances against the purchase price of or other investment in land, buildings or property.

-Capital expenditure on the renovation of business premises in designated 'disadvantaged areas' (designated 'Assisted Areas' in Northern Ireland) may qualify for the Business Premises Renovation Allowance.
+Capital expenditure on the renovation of business premises in an 'Assisted Area', (an area which is considered to be disadvantaged and eligible for national regional aid) may qualify for the Business Premises Renovation Allowance.
 However, in most cases, you cannot claim capital allowances against the purchase price of or other investment in land, buildings or property.

 The following allowances are also available:

-Industrial and agricultural buildings allowances are being phased out and you will not be able to claim them after 31 March/5 April 2011.
+Industrial and agricultural buildings allowances have been phased out and can not be claimed after 31 March / 5 April 2011.
 For more information, see the guide on 'capital allowances relating to buildings and renovation'.